Compliance and enforcement

 What is a direction?

-A direction is a written notice given under the provisions of the Rights in Water and Irrigation Act 1914, directing a specific action to be undertaken by the recipient within a specified time-frame
+A direction is a written notice given under the provisions of the Rights in Water and Irrigation Act 1914, directing a specific action to be undertaken within a specified time-frame

-The Department of Water (on behalf of the Minister for Water) has the power to issue a direction to any person, irrespective of whether they hold a licence or permit in proclaimed or unproclaimed groundwater and surface water areas across the state.
-Refer to Water licensing in Western Australia.
+We have the power (on behalf of the Minister for Water) to issue a direction to any person, irrespective of whether they hold a licence or permit in proclaimed or unproclaimed groundwater and surface water areas across the state.
+See also Water licensing in Western Australia.

 When can the Department of Water issue a direction?